Overcoming Challenges: 3 Step Strategies for Small Cannabis Social Equity Businesses

 3 Key Challenges for Small Social Equity Businesses

-The social equity program has opened the doors to the thriving and profitable cannabis market for minority communities.
-However, these small equity businesses face a common challenge shared by many small and medium-sized business entrepreneurs in this industry – they must quickly adapt to the fierce competition and ever-changing landscape of the cannabis market, or they risk failure and the inability to survive.
+The social equity program has opened doors to the profitable cannabis market for minority communities.
+However, these small businesses face common challenges.
+They must adapt quickly to the fierce competition and the ever-changing cannabis market.
+Without adaptation, they risk failure and inability to survive.

 1. Financial Barriers